carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 </a>

 ###### Figure 1.
-Lowest common ancestor assignation example.
+Lowest common ancestor assignment example.

 3. Markers: They look for markers of a database made a priori in the sequences to be classified and assign the taxonomy depending on the hits obtained.

-A key result when you do taxonomic assignation of metagenomes is the abundance of each taxa or OTU in your sample.
+A key result when you do taxonomic assignment of metagenomes is the abundance of each taxa or OTU in your sample.
 The absolute abundance of a taxon is the number of sequences (reads or contigs, depending on what you did) assigned to it.
 And its relative abundance is the proportion of sequences assigned to it.
 It is important to be aware of the many biases that that can skew the abundances along the metagenomics workflow, shown in the figure, and that because of them we may not be obtaining the real abundance of the organisms in the sample.

 <a href="{{ page.root }}/fig/03-07-02.png">
   <img src="{{ page.root }}/fig/03-07-02.png" alt="Cog Metagenome" />